Proverbs 3:1-12

 Those who trust the Lord, walk in His instruction, and receive His loving discipline experience the life-shaping blessing of covenant wisdom.

-6 In all your ways acknowledge him, and he will make your paths straight.
+6 in all your ways acknowledge Him, and He will make your paths straight.

-8 It will be health to your body, and nourishment to your bones.
+8 This will bring healing to your body and refreshment to your bones.

 Those who trust the Lord, walk in His instruction, and receive His loving discipline experience the life-shaping blessing of covenant wisdom.